24th July 2014

 We are now on facebook - type early music leicester into the search panel to find the group

-On November 3rd we held one of our regular wine tastings - this time with a meal.
-One of our recruits writes:
+Last November 2nd we held one of our regular wine tastings - this time with a meal.
+One of our recruits wrote:

 "With slight trepidation as a novice to this type of thing, I was picked up by friends to join a meal and wine tasting evening with folk connected to the Early Music Leicester group.
 As soon as we walked through the door we felt extremely welcome and were ushered to our seats to dine.
 John our host provided a sumptuous six course feast of canapés, roasted butternut squash soup, paella, braised oxtail, summer fruit salad, farmhouse cheese and coffee.
 Those of us who stayed a little later were also treated to a home made chocolate cake.